wchesley/notebook/ZFS/ZFS-Home.md

 # ZFS On Linux

 ## Table of Contents:
 - [ZFS Send/Receive](/ZFS/ZFS-send-receive)
 - [ZFS Migration Plan](/ZFS/ZFS-migration-plan)

 ~~My setup was largely configured according to recommendations from Aaron Toponce's blog series on [ZFS Administration](https://pthree.org/2012/12/04/zfs-administration-part-i-vdevs/)~~ Moved over to using openzfs documentation instead, Aaron's article is great, but dated, written in 2012.
 Though openZFS docs are still very similar to Aaron Toponce's writings.
+10/31/2023 -> Aaron's site is offline, can still access via archive.org.

 ## Current configuration
 - ~~2x2Tb Hdd's (WD and Hitachi) as ZFS Mirror~~